with their beautiful and regular curves, which could only have been

 the third circle

-Unfortunately, the reconstruction of this small circle in the abstract
+Unfortunately, the exact reconstruction of this small circle in the abstract

 three symmetric circles

-I noticed that these three circles center on the same line.
+I noticed that the three circles center on the same line.
 Then I noticed their

 symmetry, and the Cone was born.